mahendrapaipuri/grafana-dashboard-reporter-app/README.md

 ![Sample report](https://github.com/mahendrapaipuri/grafana-dashboard-reporter-app/blob/main/docs/pngs/sample_report.png)

+## 🎯 Features

-This plugin is based on the original work [grafana-reporter](https://github.com/IzakMarais/reporter).
+This plugin has been inspired from the original work [grafana-reporter](https://github.com/IzakMarais/reporter).
-The core of the plugin is heavily inspired from the above stated work with some improvements and modernization.

-- The current plugin uses HTML templates and headless chromium to generate reports instead of LaTeX. `grafana-image-renderer` is a prerequisite for both current and original plugins.
+- The current plugin uses HTML templates and headless chromium to generate reports.
+  `grafana-image-renderer` is a prerequisite for generating panel PNGs.

-- The current plugin app exposes the reporter as a custom API end point of Grafana instance without needing to run the [grafana-reporter](https://github.com/IzakMarais/reporter) as a separate web service.
+- The current plugin app exposes the reporter as a custom API end point of Grafana.
   The advantage of the plugin approach is the authenticated access to the reporter app is guaranteed by Grafana auth.

 - The plugin is capable of including all the repeated rows and/or panels in the